OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 *   If your component code can be expressed as a Python function, [evaluate if your component can be built as a Python function-based component][python-function-component].
-The Kubeflow Pipelines SDK makes it easier to build lightweight Python function-based components by saving you the effort of creating a component specification.
+The OpenDataology Pipelines SDK makes it easier to build lightweight Python function-based components by saving you the effort of creating a component specification.